 North section: Brindley Bank Pumping Station/River Trent Aqueduct to Station Road (B5013) bridge shown on Plan 2: The Canal enters the District and takes a sharp bend after the Aqueduct over the River Trent.
-Brindley Bank Aqueduct (in Lichfield District), a four-arched structure, was built by James Brindley and whilst the Canal follows the land contours as far as possible this crossing was made at 90 degrees to the River because the technology to build skew arches had not then been developed.
+Brindley Bank Aqueduct (in Lichfield District), a four-arched structure, was built by James Brindley and whilst the Canal follows the land contours as far as possible this crossing was made at 90 degrees to the River to minimize the length of the aqueduct and the embankment where the Canal crosses the river valley from the north side to the south.
 The Canal then makes a 90 degree bend at the foot of Brindley Bank to resume the contour.
 The nearby Brindley Bank Pumping Station was built by the South Staffordshire Water Works Company in 1907 (Fig. 1).
-This Edwardian pumping station is a grade II Listed building containing a 105' long steam pumping engine and has most recently been used as the South Staffordshire Water Museum.
+This Edwardian pumping station is a grade II Listed building containing a 105' long steam pumping engine and has been used as the South Staffordshire Water Museum.
 It is an imposing and substantial red brick building with terracotta dressings and a slate roof, built in 'Tudorbethan Revival' style (a style of architecture reviving Elizabethan, Jacobean and Tudor elements).
 It stands within an informal landscaped setting adjacent to the former Waterworks Cottage.
 The Pumping Station was converted to electric pumps in 1969 when the boiler plant to the rear was removed and the chimney was demolished.